 Impairment of long-lived assets: The Organization reviews the carrying value of property and equipment for impairment whenever events and circumstances indicate the carrying value of an asset may not be recoverable from the estimated future cash flows expected to result from its use and eventual disposition.
 In cases where undiscounted expected future cash flows are less than the carrying value, an impairment loss is recognized equal to an amount by which the carrying value exceeds the fair value of assets.
 The factors considered by management in performing this assessment include current operating results, trends and prospects and the effects of obsolescence, demand, competition and other economic factors.
-The Organization did not recognize an impairment loss during the years ended June 30, 2017 and 2016.
+The Organization recognized an impairment loss during the year ended June 30, 2018 of \$95,068 (\$-0- in 2017).